NERV-DAO/documentation/NERV by-laws.md

 II.
 A real trial balance published at the end of each month.

 III.
-An annual accountant report. (elaborate)
+An annual financial report. (elaborate)

 ## Temporary provisions